Luodong railway station

-Luodong (羅東 (Luódōng)) is a railway station in Luodong Township, Yilan County, Taiwan served by Taiwan Railways.
+Luodong (羅東 (Luódōng)) is a railway station in Luodong Township, Yilan County, Taiwan served by Taiwan Railway.

 Overview

 The station has one island platform and one side platform.
 The station building is located above the platforms and is accessible from both the station front and rear.
-It is a major station on the Yilan line and is a second-tier station.
+It is a major station on the Yilan line, and is a second-tier station.
 Many express trains, including the Taroko Express, stop at this station.